1. Take your clothes off

 8. Have a glass of rose

-Rose wine is one of the most trendy summer drinks in Sweden and is a symbol that the sunny season is truly underway.
-It’s always served up at Almedalen, Sweden’s mega political conference in July and at major sporting events in July and August.
-Never tried it?
+Rose wine is one of the most trendy summer drinks in Sweden and is a symbol that the sunny season is truly under way.
+It's always served up at Almedalen, Sweden's mega political conference in July and at major sporting events in July and August.
 Rose wine is made from lightly crushed red grapes that are set aside to macerate with their red skins.
 Then, juice is squeezed out from the mush and fermented in tanks.
-It’s best served chilled or with ice.
+It's best served chilled or with ice.
+But remember to have plenty of water as well in the heat.

 9. Get in a sauna